 Cross-Contact: It’s important to make sure milk or eggs or products that contain them don’t come in contact with the food the allergic person is eating.
 That means thoroughly cleaning utensils and kitchen equipment after use.
 For example, if someone makes a sandwich with egg-containing mayonnaise or a dairy-containing margarine, be sure to clean the cutting board thoroughly with soap and water before using it to make the “allergy safe” sandwich.

-Label reading: The good news is that U.S. law requires the Top 8 food triggers (in Canada, it’s the Top 11) to be labeled in plain English.
+Label reading: The good news is that U.S. law requires the Top 8 food allergens (in Canada, it’s the Top 11) to be labeled in plain English.
 For more information on what you need to know when reading product labels, see “How to Read a Label with Food Allergies.”

-However labels are not always as clear as they’re meant to be, and whenever you eat a packaged food, you need to read the label in its entirety to check for any mention of milk or egg.
+However, labels are not always as clear as they’re meant to be, and whenever you eat a packaged food, you need to read the label in its entirety to check for any mention of milk or egg.
 Sometimes, they can have different names or can be hidden as an ingredient of an ingredient within a manufactured food.

 You also have to look for precautionary warning statements on package labels, such as “May Contain Milk (sometimes “Dairy”),” or “May Contain Eggs.”
 These statements about foods that are not intentional ingredients are voluntary, so not all manufacturers include them.